BIRDSgroup/CausalFlux/Our CF framework/README.md

 3)  **Metabolic model**

     Metabolic model corresponding to the system being studied.
-If all metabolites in the **mgr** data are already represented as exchange reactions in the current model, no changes are required.
+If all metabolites in the **MGR** data are already represented as exchange reactions in the current model, no changes are required.
 Otherwise, sink reactions should be added for the feedback metabolites.

 ### (B) To be changed in the ".m" scripts